 You do not need to indicate that you intend to apply for a bursary until you have received an offer of a place on the course.

 Candidates’ financial declarations will be examined initially upon receipt to confirm that they meet the income limits indicated above.
-They will then be examined further by the College Bursary Panel (BA Course Director, Registrar & Head of Operations, and Head of Admissions) to consider all other financial information submitted, and decisions made on the two successful awardees based on, but not limited to:
+They will then be examined further by the College Bursary Panel (BA Course Director and Admissions Manager) to consider all other financial information submitted, and decisions made on the two successful awardees based on, but not limited to:

 Supporting financial documents